openstack/manila/doc/source/devref/pool-aware-manila-scheduler.rst

    as scheduler instructed.

-To support placing resources (share/snapshot) onto a pool, these changes will be made to specific components of Manila:
+To support placing resources (share/snapshot) onto a pool, these changes will be made to specific components of manila:

 1. Share Backends reporting capacity/capabilities at pool level;